lzim/teampsd/mtl_facilitate_workgroup/checklists/pre_meeting_checklist.md

 ## Pre/Post Co-facilitator
 2. Log into [mtl.how/data](https://mtl.how/data) (Data UI) and to upload any new sim UI team data from the team to the simulation (if necessary).

-3. Log into [mtl.how/facilitate (Admin Forio Epicenter)](https://mtl.how/facilitate) to map all facilitators/coders as team leads to the relevant team world.
+3. Log into [mtl.how/facilitate (Admin Forio Epicenter)](https://mtl.how/facilitate) to map all facilitators as team leads to the relevant team world.

 4. Log into [mtl.how/sim (Sim UI)](https://mtl.how/sim) to make sure the model file reads into the sim correctly.